Are You Ready to Take the First Step?

 The Minnesota Secretary of State’s Office is responsible for almost all things related to starting your business.
 It’s against the law to start a business that shares the exact name of a competing company.
 Luckily, there’s a great tool that allows you to check the originality of your business name.
 Every character matters when determining your business name.
 Check out this information on naming your business.

 Once you find an original business name, you must file a Certificate of Assumed Name (which costs $50 if you file it online) with the Minnesota Secretary of State.
 You’re almost there- now it’s time to register your business.
 If you need help with this process, the Secretary of State website has a very helpful Business How-To section.

 After officially filing your business with the Secretary of state, there’s a really important and odd requirement to publish your business information (sent along with your Certificate of Assumed Name) in a local newspaper.
 You have to pay for the space, but it’s a necessary evil.
 When starting Spectrum Design and Marketing, I had this information published in the Pioneer Press.
 Just find their classifieds department and reach out to them.
 They know the drill.

 Make sure you keep copies (electronic and print) of all important paperwork mentioned above.
 If you complete the steps above, then you’re ready to plunge into fun things like creating a logo, building a website, and creating a presence on social media.
 If you have any questions about the information above, please drop us a line.

-Michelle Wheeler’s work at Professional Services Marketing, LLC as a Project Manager and Designer has allowed her to explore her strengths and apply them to strategic initiative that help PSM clients grow.
+Michelle Wheeler’s work at PSM Marketing as a Project Manager and Designer has allowed her to explore her strengths and apply them to strategic initiative that help PSM clients grow.
 PSM is an agency that works with law firms and financial advisory firms to deliver ongoing outsourced marketing services.
 Michelle’s role with the company is to A) project manage numerous clients, B) serve as a website designer, C) develop print materials, and D) fill in as a “Jill of All Trades.”